jacobitosuperstar/pps/README.md

-# production_planing_and_programming
+# Production and Planning Software

-Software for planning and managing a production line
+Software for planning and managing a simple production line